CupOfEspresso/ColaVendingMachine-5/README.md

 # ColaVendingMachine-5

-This Project was created as part of a school assignment regarding the subject of software engineering.<br>
+This project was created as part of a school assignment regarding the subject of software engineering.<br>
 It was part of the Curriculum of Electrical Engineering at <a href="https://www.han.nl/opleidingen_courses/bachelor/en/electrical-electronic-engineering/vt/" >HAN University of Applied Sciences</a>.<br>
 The whole project was based on the CLI version of <a href="https://github.com/josokw">Jos Onokiewicz Cola Vending Machine 3</a>.